SangerCytometry/PPMS-to-HTML-table/README.md

 On line 33 add the API key and platform ID between the two ''.
 The platform ID is the pf?= number found in the address bar when you log into PPMS.

+Row 96 onwards should be changed to match your instrumentation.
+These lines make the table coloured.

 Run the script and it produces a .html file

 Load this in a browser and 'auto-refresh' the page to keep it up to date.  (look for plugins or extensions)